The Twelve Tenets

 Align your actions with your deepest values, even when difficult.
 Speak truth to power when necessary.
 Take responsibility for your choices and their consequences.
 Admit mistakes and make amends.

-Question Systems of Power
+Advocacy - Question Systems of Power

 Remain vigilant about how authority operates in your life and society.
 Support structures that serve human well-being; challenge those that serve only the powerful.
 Remember that you too can become corrupted by power.